hazelcast/hazelcast-jet/site/website/versioned_docs/version-4.4/tutorials/python.md

 tar zxvf hazelcast-jet-4.4.tar.gz && cd hazelcast-jet-4.4
 ```

-If you already have Jet and you skipped the above steps, make sure to
+If you already have Jet, and you skipped the above steps, make sure to
-follow from here on.
+follow from here on (just check that `hazelcast-jet-python-4.4.jar` is
+in the `lib/` folder of your distribution, because you might have
+the slim distribution).

 2. Start Jet: